greenelab/deep-review/sections/04_study.md

 still with a high false positive rate.
 The multi-task architecture resembles DeepSEA [@tag:Zhou2015_deep_sea], which predicted open chromatin regions and histone modifications in addition to TF binding.
-Note as above, predicting DNA accessibility conflates enhancers with other functional sites.
+As noted above, predicting DNA accessibility conflates enhancers with other functional sites.
 Basset also featured a useful interpretability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

-Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of CNNs in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
-While some results were achieved over bacterial promoters (which are considerably simpler in structure), surprisingly roughly similar performance was found for human promoters.
+Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of CNNs in recognizing promoter sequences, outperforming conventional methods (sensitivity and specificity exceeding 90%).
+While some results were achieved over bacterial promoters (which are considerably simpler in structure), roughly similar performance was found for human promoters.
 This work also included a simple method for model interpretation, randomly substituting bases in a recognized promoter region, then checking for a change in recognition (see Discussion).

-Xu et al. [@doi:10.1109/BIBM.2016.7822593] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity over previous SVM-based approach, and markedly better performance for cell-specific enhancers.
+Xu et al. [@doi:10.1109/BIBM.2016.7822593] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity over a previous SVM-based approach, and much better performance for cell-specific enhancers.
 A massive improvement in speed was also achieved.
-Additionally, they compared the performance of different CNN architectures, finding that while layers for batch normalization improved performance, surprisingly deeper architectures decreased performance.
+Additionally, they compared the performance of different CNN architectures, finding that while layers for batch normalization improved performance, deeper architectures decreased performance.

 Singh et al. [@doi:10.1101/085241] approached the problem of predicting enhancer-promoter interactions from solely the